idfive/Developer-Documentation/docs/front-end/ramp.md

 </noscript>
 ```

+A class of `js` is typically added to the `html` or `body` tag using Javascript, so if the user has JS disabled the class will not be present.
+This allows for styling based on whether JS is available or not.
+This allows for targeting in the sass file `body:not(.js) &` or `.js &`.
+Use of the `:target` selector is useful for showing/hiding a popover navigation on click.
+[More on the :target selector](https://developer.mozilla.org/en-US/docs/Web/CSS/:target)

 ### Images
 Images should always have at least an empty alt attribute.
 Without an alt attribute some assistive devices may announce the full image path.